SHENANIGANS: Banning the Martial Arts

 If you think that the martial arts are an irreligious thing for you to participate in, I can respect your decision.
 I think this is an erroneous interpretation of what is happening, I think you don't understand that the martial arts is not a monolith (my style comes from a Christian part of the Philippines, after all), and I think you are misinterpreting giving respect to a teacher or a founder of a system as "worship".

-If you feel like you should't do martial arts because of your interpretation of your religious faith, by all means, don't train.
+If you feel like you shouldn't do martial arts because of your interpretation of your religious faith, by all means, don't train.

 BAN for the rest of us it because it's against your religion?
 Not in my country, pal.
 We don't do stuff that way.